-Build or Software build is an initial workable version of s software product, developed by integrating the source codes into software artifact.
-This build may or may not needs improvement depending upon its stability to go through further process of testing.
+Build or Software build is an initial workable version of a software product, developed by integrating the source codes into software artifact.
+This build may or may not need improvement depending upon its stability to go through further process of testing.

 As BVT certifies the stability of the build and simultaneously ensures the acceptance of the build, this testing is also known by the name of Build Acceptance Testing.
 Here, it is pertinent to mention that BVT is just the other name of smoke testing.
 Build verification test, build acceptance test and smoke test are three different names of one testing methodology.

 It may not be guaranteed that whether the newly developed software build is sufficiently stable to go for further testing or not.
 Testing team puts lots of efforts and time in determining, preparing and executing the test plans and cases on software build so as to improve its quality.
 However, all this hard work of the testing team goes into astray when at later stage, the build is found to be incapable to sustain further rigorous testing process as it lacks the stability along with the essential functionalities.